Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: Experiments

 \subsubsection{Results}

-We investigate four optimal policies obtained with the CVaR-CTP-AO* algorithm at different risk aversion levels: $\alpha = 1.0$ (risk-agnostic case), $0.3$, $0.2$, and $0.1$.
+We investigate four optimal policies obtained with the CVaR-CTP-AO* algorithm at different risk aversion levels: $\alpha = 1.0$ (i.e., the risk-agnostic case), $0.3$, $0.2$, and $0.1$.
 The cumulative cost distribution of each policy is shown in~\Cref{fig:small-costs}.
-As a sanity check,~\Cref{tab:jez-cvar} shows the CVaR$_{\alpha=1.0}$, CVaR$_{0.3}$, CVaR$_{0.2}$ and CVaR$_{0.1}$ of all policies and demonstrates that each strategy has the lowest value for the $\alpha$ it optimizes for.
+As a sanity check,~\Cref{tab:jez-cvar} shows the CVaR$_{\alpha=1.0}$, CVaR$_{0.3}$, CVaR$_{0.2}$ and CVaR$_{0.1}$ of all policies and demonstrates that each strategy has the lowest CVaR value for the $\alpha$ it optimizes for.

 The optimal risk-agnostic policy ($\alpha=1.0$) is illustrated in~\Cref{fig:T_a10}.
 This policy is optimistic and begins with a drive straight to the stochastic edge $e_0$ and then to edge $e_1$ if the former has a high-cost (H) traversability status.
 If both $e_0$ and $e_1$ have a high-cost status, the rover returns to the start vertex and continues to $e_2$.
 In the worst-case (if $e_2$ also has a high-cost status), the agent follows the long determistic path to the goal vertex.